cmhilaire/RHCSA/8. Bash Scripting Fundamentals/bash_scripting_fundamentals.md

 # Basic if statement
 if [ "$num" -le 10 ]; then
-    echo "Number is greater than 10" fi
+    echo "Number is less than or equal to 10" fi

 # If-else